bansonsour/android-sensor-particles/README.md

 This app is a demonstration of a 3D particle visualization of smartphone sensors.
 The visualization is rendered with OpenGL ES 2.0 and the used sensors are the accelerometer (red), gyroscope (green) and magnetometer (blue).

 ![screenshot](screenshot.png)

+# License
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) for details.